scala/docs.scala-lang/README.md

 The generated site is available at `http://localhost:4000`

-Jekyll will automatically watch for changes on the filesystem, and regenerate the site.
+If you add `--watch` at the end of the command line above, Jekyll will automatically watch for changes on the filesystem, and regenerate the site.
 It can take a few minutes for your changes to appear.
-Watch the output from `jekyll serve`.
+Watch Jekyll's output.
 When you start up you'll see this:

-     $ bundle exec jekyll serve
+     $ bundle exec jekyll serve --watch
      Configuration file: /Users/ben/src/scala.github.com/_config.yml
                  Source: /Users/ben/src/scala.github.com
             Destination: /Users/ben/src/scala.github.com/_site